hirosystems/docs/docs/stacks.js/guides/how-to-integrate-stacking-delegation.md

 This guide highlights the following capabilities:

 - As an account holder: delegate STX tokens
-- As a delegator: stack STX token on behalf of the account holder
+- As a delegator: Stack STX token on behalf of the account holder
-- As a delegator: commit to Stacking with all delegated STX tokens
+- As a delegator: Commit to Stacking with all delegated STX tokens

 ## Prerequisites